Fuco1/banana.el/README.md

 # banana.el

-Monads are like burittos, or koalas...
+Monads are like burritos, or koalas...
 I've always seen them as bananas.
 Do you like bananas?
 I hope you do.

+# Contribute

+Please do.
+This is so silly but so much fun figuring out how to translate it into elisp.
+If you have an interesting idea for a data structure and its monad or functor instance, feel free to send a patch!

+What needs to be done:
+* Better way to construct data structures.
+Some macro that would take something like `data Maybe a = Just a | Nothing` and produce at least data constructors and matching tests for them automatically is really needed.
+Functions to extract data would be cool too, but I'm not sure how simple or difficult that might turn out to be.
+* Applicative class.
+Not sure how well this could be handled due to really meh partiall application in elisp.
+But with closures it certainly is possible.
+* Maybe separate the code into more files, one for the classes and another for the data types and their helpers.
+* Add more monadic helpers, like `mapM`, `sequence`, `filterM` etc.
+* Implement `MonadPlus`, and possibly `Monoid`
+* **Improve the `monad-do` macro, it is really bad!**
+* Arrows! (yes we are getting really silly now)

+Or anything else that you think is cool.

 # Examples